-- An antihistamine medicine, such as Benadryl or Chlor-Trimeton, may help relieve itching, redness, and swelling.
+- An antihistamine medicine, such as a nondrowsy one like loratadine (Claritin) or one that might make you sleepy like diphenhydramine (Benadryl), may help relieve itching, redness, and swelling.
 Don't give antihistamines to your child unless you've checked with the doctor first.

 - A spray of local anesthetic containing benzocaine, such as Solarcaine, may help relieve pain.
 If your skin reacts to the spray, stop using it.

 - Calamine lotion applied to the skin may help relieve itching.